All Their Or All Of Their

 Current trends in English grammar suggest a continued preference for the more concise "all their" in many everyday contexts.
 Style guides often recommend using "all their" when referring to collective attributes or possessions of a group, reserving "all of their" for situations where the group’s identity is central to the statement.

-Popular opinion among grammarians and language experts leans towards using "all their" unless there is a specific reason to emphasize the group or specify a subset of their possessions.
+Popular opinion among grammarians and language experts leans towards using "all their" unless there is a specific reason to make clear the group or specify a subset of their possessions.
 Grammar blogs and online writing forums often address this topic, with most experts advising writers to opt for "all their" for simplicity unless the context demands the more explicit "all of their."

 Tips and Expert Advice